metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 **Important**:
 1. The plugin **will not work unless** you have enabled "Use release relationships" and "Use track relationships" in Picard->Options->Metadata.
 2. It is recommended only to use the plugin on one release at a time, particularly if the "Works and parts" function is being used.
 The plugin is not designed to do "bulk tagging" of untagged files - use a tool such as SongKong for that and then use the plugin to enhance the results as required.
-However, once you have tagged files (either in Picard or, say, SongKong) such that they all have MusicBrainz IDs, you should be able to re-tag multiple releases by dragging the containing folder into Picard; this is useful to pick up changed MusicBrainz data or if you change the Classical Extras version or options (but bear in mind that the "Works and parts" function will still take at least 1 second per track and **make sure you do not have "debug" or "info" logging turned on**).
+However, once you have tagged files (either in Picard or, say, SongKong) such that they all have MusicBrainz IDs, you should be able to re-tag multiple releases by dragging the containing folder into Picard; this is useful to pick up changed MusicBrainz data or if you change the Classical Extras version or options (but bear in mind that the "Works and parts" function will still take at least 1 second per track and **make sure you do not have "debug" or "info" logging turned on** - in the "Advanced" tab).
 3. Keep a backup of your picard.ini file (AppData->Roaming->MusicBrainz) in case you erase your settings or Picard crashes and loses them for you.

 ## Artists tab